cube3power/atsd/rule-engine/functions-web-query.md

   queryConfig(string c, map p) response
 ```

-Executes an HTTP request using a predefined [web notification](web-notifications.md), identified by name `c`.
+This command executes an HTTP request using a predefined [web notification](web-notifications.md), identified by name string `c`.

 The function returns a `WebRequestResult` response object.